chichitonaru/psychtoday/README.md

   * **test_treatment_center_search()**
     * This test does a simple search for Treatment Centers for a city name and validates a search page is returned with the correct city name and state.
   * **test_support_group_search()**
     * This test does a simple search for Support Groups for a city name and validates a search page is returned with the correct city name and state.

+### 3. test_login.py
+  * **test_login_no_password()**
+    * This test does a simple check of attempting to log in without a password, verifying an error message is shown to the user.
+  * ** test_login_no_username()**
+    * This test does a simple check of attempting to log in without a username, verifying an error message is shown to the user.